Mototaityou/aroundfiftyjimublog/README.md

 This application enables users to sign in via OIDC Idp (Google) from the Cognito sign-in page.
 Once authorized, users can receive authentication (JWT) via API Gateway (REST) and write comments to DynamoDB via Lambda (Python).

 ## Managing CRUD operations on the DynamoDB
+The locally managed Vue.js application was developed as a system that can connect to DynamoDB using API Gateway (REST) and Lambda (Python) to enable the CRUD of blog posts once it is logged in via Cognito.

+## CI/CD

 ## Recommended IDE Setup